KidBourbon/react-ecommerce/README.md

 ✅ Made under the Desktop First design approach.

-✅ The website is fully responsive to small screen devices, such as mobiles and tablets.
+✅ The website is also fully responsive to small screen devices, such as mobiles and tablets.

 ✅ Deployment with Netlify.